Nerf Herder

-Nerf Herder is an American rock band from Santa Barbara, California, formed in 1994 by Parry Gripp (vocals, guitar), Charlie Dennis (bass) and Steve Sherlock (drums).
+Nerf Herder is an American rock band from Santa Barbara, California, formed in 1994 by Parry Gripp (vocals, guitar), Charlie Dennis (bass), and Steve Sherlock (drums).
 They describe themselves as a "geek rock" band, and are known for simple modern punk-style songs with frequently humorous, juvenile, and pop-culture-referencing lyrics.

 The band's name is a reference to a line of dialogue between Princess Leia and Han Solo in Star Wars: Episode V – The Empire Strikes Back.

 Their 1997 single "Van Halen", a tribute to the band of the same name, received significant radio airplay and led to their first major record deal with Arista Records.
 They also composed and performed the theme music to the television series Buffy the Vampire Slayer.

 History

 Nerf Herder was formed in Santa Barbara in 1994 by Parry Gripp (vocals, guitar), Charlie Dennis (bass), and Steve Sherlock (drums).
 Dennis left the band after the release of their debut self-titled album, and was replaced first by Pete Newbury, with Dave Ehrlich also joining as a second guitarist.
-Newbury's tenure touring with the band was, however, short-lived.
+Newbury's tenure touring with the band was short-lived.
 He was briefly replaced in 1999 by bassist Marko 72, and then by Justin Fisher, who played bass and keyboards on two albums (How To Meet Girls & American Cheese).

-In 1999, Nerf Herder asked Arista to release them from their contract, in order to move forward with a new record, How to Meet Girls, with Honest Don's Records, a subsidiary of Fat Wreck Chords.
+In 1999, Nerf Herder asked Arista to release them from their contract so that they could move forward with a new record, How to Meet Girls, with Honest Don's Records, a subsidiary of Fat Wreck Chords.
 A special EP for My Records (run by Joey Cape from Lagwagon) titled My EP was released in 2001, and was followed in 2002 by their album American Cheese.

 The band wrote and performed the theme song for the TV series Buffy the Vampire Slayer (1997).
-In April 2003, Nerf Herder appeared as the musical guest in the final-season Buffy episode "Empty Places" – the very last band to play at The Bronze.
-Their special connection to the series was further acknowledged by a bit of dialogue, as "Rock City News" played in the background:
+In April 2003, Nerf Herder appeared as the musical guest in the final-season Buffy episode "Empty Places", being the last band to play at The Bronze.
+Their special connection to the series was further acknowledged in the dialogue, as "Rock City News" played in the background:

 Kennedy: What kind of band plays during an apocalypse?

 Dawn: I think this band might actually be one of the signs.